meredithbartel/IT1025/README.md

 Cisco Certifications are the list of the Certifications offered by Cisco Systems.
 Earning the CISSP proves you have what it takes to effectively design, implement and manage a best-in-class cybersecurity program. computer networking seems kind of interesting to me.
 #### Industry Associations and Student Organizations
-he mission of the Collegiate Cyber Defense Competition (CCDC) system is to provide institutions with an information assurance or computer security curriculum a controlled, competitive environment to assess their student's depth of understanding and operational competency in managing the challenges inherent in protecting a corporate network infrastructure and business information systems.A membership here would be benifical so I could network to like-minded people.
+The mission of the Collegiate Cyber Defense Competition (CCDC) system is to provide institutions with an information assurance or computer security curriculum a controlled, competitive environment to assess their student's depth of understanding and operational competency in managing the challenges inherent in protecting a corporate network infrastructure and business information systems.A membership here would be benifical so I could network to like-minded people.
 ### Computer Architecture
 #### CPU
 The CPU is the central processing unit or the controller of the computer; it receives commands from the RAM and executes them.
 The CPU then signals the ALU Arithmetic Logic unit Which performs the mathematical additions or the comparison flags.
 After the calculations are made the ALU sands the information back to the CPU via the bus to process the next instruction.